fablabbcn/employees-info/README.md

 - [ ] [Learn Markdown](https://www.markdowntutorial.com/lesson/1/) - We are increasingly using markdown in our projects!
 - [ ] If you like emojis, here is all the emojis that Github supports: https://gist.github.com/rxaviers/7360908 :horse: :trollface:

+## Why?

 By having all our users on Github, we can manage them into multiple Teams.

-Teams can then have access to repositories, or even websites.
+Each Team can have access to repositories, and be given login to **websites**.

 **Example:** All members of the team called **Employees** can log into our [Grafana monitoring](https://grafana.fab.city) service by clicking the 'Sign in with Github' button.
 (No need to create additional login / password.)

+We could use this on more services to make user management easier.

 ## How to: